hyperschedule/hyperschedule-api/README.md

     * `lastUpdate`:
       * non-empty human-readable string describing the time elapsed since the course list was last recomputed on the server
+* `/api/v2/all-courses`
+  * returns a JSON map with the following keys:
+    * `courses`:
+      * non-empty list of distinct course objects (see below)
+    * `timestamp`:
+      * integer UNIX timestamp representing the time at which the data was retrieved
+* `/api/v2/courses-since/<timestamp>`
+  * `<timestamp>` is an integer UNIX timestamp; this endpoint returns changes to the course list *since* that timestamp.
+It is expected that the value of this parameter is taken from the `timestamp` field in a previous query to the API.
+  * returns a JSON map with the following keys:
+    * `incremental`: boolean indicating whether an incremental update is possible (incremental update data is only stored on the server for approximately the last 30 minutes)
+    * `courses` (only if `incremental` is `false`):
+      * non-empty list of distinct course objects (see below)
+    * `diff` (only if `incremental` is `true`):
+      * JSON map with the following keys:
+        * `added`:
+          * list of maps, possibly empty, representing course objects that have been added since `<timestamp>`
+        * `removed`:
+          * list of maps, possibly empty, representing course objects that have been removed since `<timestamp>`.
+Only the keys necessary to distinctly identify the course (see below) are included.
+        * `modified`:
+          * list of maps, possibly empty, representing course objects that have been modified since `<timestamp>`.
+Only the keys necessary to distinctly identify the course (see below), as well as the keys which have changed, are included.
+    * `timestamp`:
+      * integer UNIX timestamp representing the time at which the data was retrieved

 Course objects are maps with the following keys:
 * `courseCodeSuffix`